 A 2013 study investigated the wound-healing properties of jackfruit leaf extract on samples of pig skin.
 The researchers concluded that extracts from jackfruit leaves may promote wound healing.

-Jackfruit, particularly the seeds, is a good source of both soluble and insoluble fiber.
+Jackfruit, particularly the seeds, is a

-According to the Food and Drug Administration (FDA), soluble fiber can help lower LDL cholesterol levels and slow the absorption of carbohydrates into the bloodstream, which can help prevent spikes in blood glucose after eating.
+Soluble fiber can help lower LDL cholesterol levels and slow the absorption of carbohydrates into the bloodstream, which can help prevent spikes in blood glucose after eating.

 The authors suggest that this reaction may have resulted from the presence of latex-like proteins in jackfruit.